Economy of Egypt: Reform era

 Smart Village, a business district in 6th of October established in 2001 to facilitate the growth of high-tech businesses.

-Egypt began implementing structural adjustment reforms in the early 1990s to address a worsening macroeconomic situation marked by low growth, double-digit inflation, unsustainable fiscal and current account deficits, and heavy reliance on import restrictions to protect inefficient, state-led industries.
-These reforms aimed to reduce the country’s rentier-state characteristics by shifting economic control from the public to the private sector.
+Egypt began implementing neoliberal structural adjustment in the early 1990s to address a worsening macroeconomic situation marked by low growth, double-digit inflation, unsustainable fiscal and current account deficits, and heavy reliance on import restrictions to protect inefficient, state-led industries.
+These reforms aimed to reduce the country's rentier-state characteristics by shifting economic control from the public to the private sector.

+In 1991, these neoliberal reforms unfolded through the Economic Reform and Structural Adjustment Programme (ERSAP), a structural adjustment agreement signed between Mubarak, the International Monetary Fund, and the World Bank.
+Under the ERSAP, the new, economic policies in Egypt intended to free the economy from government regulation and allow individuals and corporations to regulate the economy based on their self-interests and the free market.

 A major shift occurred in 2004 with the appointment of Ahmed Nazif as prime minister.
 His cabinet introduced a new round of reforms, including the restructuring of the banking sector, increasing the private sector share, and widespread privatization of state-owned enterprises.
 Efforts to reduce the public debt included cutting subsidies and shrinking the government workforce.

 In this period Egypt experienced fluctuating economic growth accompanied by shifting patterns of poverty, inequality, and middle-class formation.
 The government undertook major policy reforms, with significant changes in income distribution, and debates over whether economic growth was inclusive or "pro-poor".

 Despite economic growth, poverty persisted.
 The proportion of Egyptians living under the national poverty line declined from 24.2% in 1991 to a low of 16.7% in 2000, before rising again to 22% in 2008.
 Similarly, the share of the population living on less than $2 per day (PPP) fell from 28% in 1990 to 15% by 2008.
 Absolute extreme poverty, defined as living on less than $1.25 per day, remained relatively low at around 2% from 2000 onward.